Hollingshed’s 32 points helps CU upset No. 1 Stanford, 77-72

 Hull finished with 19 points, Haley Jones had 16 points and seven rebounds and Cameron Brink scored 13 for the Cardinal.

+”I hope this really bothers people and gets under their skin and they decide we want to play basketball at a different level,” VanDerveer said. ”t was really disappointing to me.”

-Colorado had a chance to win it in regulation but Jaylyn Sherrod missed two free throws that would have given the Buffaloes the lead with 57 seconds.
+The Buffaloes had a chance to win it in regulation but Sherrod missed two free throws that would have given Colorado the lead with 57 seconds.
 Her steal and layup with 23 seconds left tied it and sent the game to overtime.

-Lesila Finau’s driving layup with 3:39 left in the third quarter gave Colorado a 46-45 lead, its first of the game.
+Lesila Finau’s driving layup with 3:39 left in the third quarter gave the Buffaloes a 46-45 lead, its first of the game.

 BIG PICTURE